 One reason for establishing the premium pension as complement to the inkomstpension was that variations over the years in the growth of earnings and return on capital could tend to offset each other.
 Developments in recent years provide examples of cases where this distribution of risk has functioned as intended.
 In 2008 the relatively substantial increase in the income index compensated for the negative return on capital and resulted in a relatively substantial overall return for the pension system.
-In 2009 and 2010 the return on capital was positive and thus helped to offset the negative effect of subsequent balancing in 2010 and 2011.
+In 2009 and 2010 the return on capital was positive while the negative interest rate on the inkomstpension account in the same period contributed to the balancing that occurred in 2010 and 2011.
 In 2011 the balance index increased, with the result that inkomstpensions were revalued upward even though the return of the premium pension system was negative.
 In 2012 the balance index rose again, while at the same time the return of the premium pension system was positive.
-In 2013, the two indexes once again moved in different directions, with the balance index falling by 1.1 percent and the premium pension index rising by 21.1 percent.
+In 2013 the two indexes once again moved in different directions, but then developed positively in 2014.
 The importance of spreading risk may increase in the future, when the premium pension funds will account for a larger share of total pension capital.
 Spreading of risk will not always work; in some years decreases in the asset values of the premium pension may coincide with a fall in the income index / balance index.